 - Height of your label

 Regular rulers won’t be too helpful in this stage since you’ll need something that can curl around your container and measure the top and bottom parts of your label.
 If you don’t have a loose tape measure, contact your Blue Label representative and request a custom flexible ruler or you can download and print a paper ruler.
 Another is to wrap string around your container and mark or cut it to fit the right lengths.
-No matter your method, you can now use your measurements to create a curved shape in Adobe illustrator.

 Step 3: Use Adobe Illustrator to create a curved dieline

 In order to turn your measurements into an actual curved shape, you’ll need to do some geometry.
 Fortunately, there’s a convenient online cone calculator that will do the hard work for you.
 All you need to do is plug in the height and widths from your container to generate the following measurements.